DrCpp/DrMock/BUILD.md

 ```

-## Building with Qt
+## Building with Qt tests

-If you wish to mock `Q_OBJECT`s, set the environment variable
+If you wish to run the tests for mocking `Q_OBJECT`s, set the
-`$DRMOCK_QT_PATH` equal to the location of the Qt library before
+environment variable `$DRMOCK_QT_PATH` equal to the location of the Qt
-following the steps above.
+library before following the steps above.
 Example:
 ```
 export DRMOCK_QT_PATH="$HOME/Qt/5.13.1/clang_64"
 ```